lucavenir/go_router_riverpod/complete_example/README.md

 **Nonetheless**:
   - _This is a work in progress example, stay tuned_;
-  - _No one here has the arrogance to say that this simple example will be "perfect", one day_;
+  - _This has to be considered as a "best effort" example that aims to integrate as much best practices as possible_;
-  - _We can all agree that there is no magical silver bullet that fits in every possible use case._.
+  - _Nonetheless, we can all agree that there is no magical silver bullet that fits in every possible use case: use with caution._.

 **Dependencies**:
   - GoRouter v5